adshrs/MoneyManager/README.md

-Expense and income management application for android.
+Expense and income management application for android using Jetpack Compose.